-We have incurred negative cash flows from operating activities and investing activities and significant losses from operations in the past.
 We expect to incur substantial expenses in the foreseeable future for the development and potential commercialization of our product candidates and ongoing internal research and development programs.
 At this time, we cannot reasonably estimate the nature, timing or aggregate amount of costs for our development, potential commercialization, and internal research and development programs.
-However, in order to complete our planned product development, and to complete the process of obtaining regulatory authorization or clearance for our product candidates, as well as to build the sales, marketing and distribution infrastructure that we believe will be necessary to commercialize our product candidates, if authorized, we will require substantial additional funding in the future.
+However, in order to complete our planned product development, and to complete the process of obtaining regulatory authorization or clearance for our product candidates, as well as to build the sales, marketing and distribution infrastructure that we believe will be necessary to commercialize our product candidates, if approved, we may require substantial additional funding in the future.
 In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us, or at all.
 If we are unable to raise additional capital when desired, our business, results of operations, and financial condition would be adversely affected.
-Under our current operating plan, we believe we have sufficient capital to fund our operations through the first quarter of 2023.
-These factors raise substantial doubt regarding our ability to continue as a going concern.
+These factors raise substantial doubt regarding the Company's ability to continue as a going concern.